 Is Cardiac Ablation?

-When Do You Need Cardiac Ablation?
+Do You Need Cardiac Ablation?

 unevenly.
-These heart rhythm problems are called arrhythmias.
-Some arrhythmias can be treated using cardiac ablation.
+These heart rhythm problems are called arrhythmias and can sometimes be treated using cardiac ablation.

 - have arrhythmias that don’t respond to

 - suffer bad side effects from arrhythmia medication